hertze/Alfie/README.md

 Right now, Alfie can make diaries in Swedish and English.
 It can render holidays and date-specific notes, as listed in used-provided text files.
 It can also add front and back matter, as supplied by supplementary files.

+If you want to use the script “out of the box” you need the free Adobe Source Sans Pro font installed on your machine.
+You can of course use whatever font you like, but I find Source Sans Pro Light to be ideal for this kind of thing.
+You also need to have LaTeX installed in order to typeset the resulting LaTeX-files

 ## Manual

 This script needs a few arguments to run: